Self-similar scaling limits of non-increasing Markov chains: Applications

-\subsubsection{On collisions in $\Lambda$-coalescents that do not come down from infinity}
+\subsection{On collisions in $\Lambda$-coalescents that do not come down from infinity}

-We first briefly recall the definition and basic properties of a $\Lambda$-coalescent, referring the interested reader to \cite{jp99cmc} for more details.
+We first briefly recall the definition and basic properties of a $\Lambda$-coalescent, referring the interested reader to \cite{jp99cmc,Sagitov} for more details.

 Let $\Lambda$ be a finite measure on $[0,1]$.
-For $r\in \N$, a $(\Lambda,r)$-coalescent is a Markov process $(\Pi_r(t),t\geq 0)$ taking values in the set of partitions of $\{1,2,\ldots,r\}$, which is monotone in the sense that $\Pi_r(t')$ is coarser than $\Pi_r(t)$ for every $t'>t$.
-More precisely, $\Pi_r$ only evolves by steps that consist in merging a certain number (at least $2$) of blocks of the partition into one, the other blocks being left unchanged.
-Assuming that $\Pi_r(0)$ has $n$ blocks, the rate of a collision event involving $n-k+1$ blocks, bringing the process to a state with $k$ blocks, for some $1 \leq k \leq n-1$, is given by and the blocks that intervene in the merging event are uniformly selected among the $\binom{n}{k-1}$ possible choices of $n-k+1$ blocks out of $n$.
+For $r\in\N$, a $(\Lambda,r)$-coalescent is a Markov process $(\Pi_r(t),t\geq0)$ taking values in the set of partitions of $\{1,2,\ldots,r\}$, which is monotone in the sense that $\Pi_r(t')$ is coarser than $\Pi_r(t)$ for every $t'>t$.
+More precisely, $\Pi_r$ only evolves by steps that consist of merging a certain number (at least $2$) of blocks of the partition into one, the other blocks being left unchanged.
+Assuming that $\Pi_r(0)$ has $n$ blocks, the rate of a collision event involving $n-k+1$ blocks, bringing the process to a state with $k$ blocks, for some $1 \leq k \leq n-1$, is given by

+and the blocks that intervene in the merging event are uniformly selected among the ${{n}\choose{k-1}}$ possible choices of $n-k+1$ blocks out of $n$.
 Note that these transition rates depend only on the number of blocks present at the current stage.
 In particular, they do not depend on the particular value of $r$.

-A $\Lambda$-coalescent is a Markov process $(\Pi(t),t\geq 0)$ with values in the set of partitions of $\N$, such that for every $r\geq 1$, the restriction $(\Pi|_{[r]}(t),t\geq 0)$ of the process to $\{1,2,\ldots,r\}$ is a $(\Lambda,r)$-coalescent.
+A $\Lambda$-coalescent is a Markov process $(\Pi(t),t\geq0)$ with values in the set of partitions of $\N$, such that for every $r\geq1$, the restriction $(\Pi|_{[r]}(t),t\geq0)$ of the process to $\{1,2,\ldots,r\}$ is a $(\Lambda,r)$-coalescent.
 The existence (and uniqueness in law) of such a process is discussed in \cite{jp99cmc}.
 The most celebrated example is the Kingman coalescent obtained for $\Lambda=\delta_0$.

-The $\Lambda$-coalescent $(\Pi(t),t\geq 0)$ is said to {\em come down from infinity} if, given that $\Pi(0)=\{\{i\},i\geq 1\}$ is the partition of $\N$ that contains only singletons, then $\Pi(t)$ a.s.\ has a finite number of blocks for every $t>0$.
-When the coalescent does not come down from infinity, it turns out that $\Pi(t)$ has a.s.\ infinitely many blocks for every $t\geq 0$, and we say that the coalescent {\em stays infinite}.
+The $\Lambda$-coalescent $(\Pi(t),t\geq0)$ is said to \textit{come down from infinity} if, given that $\Pi(0)=\{\{i\},i\geq1\}$ is the partition of $\N$ that contains only singletons, $\Pi(t)$ a.s. has a finite number of blocks for every $t>0$.
+When the coalescent does not come down from infinity, it turns out that $\Pi(t)$ has a.s. infinitely many blocks for every $t\geq0$, and we say that the coalescent \textit {stays infinite}.
 See \cite{schw00infty} for more details and a nice criterion for the property of coming down from infinity.
-By Lemma 25 in \cite{jp99cmc}, the $\Lambda$-coalescent stays infinite if $\int_{[0,1]}x^{-1}\Lambda(\d x)<\infty$.
+By Lemma 25 in \cite{jp99cmc}, the $\Lambda$-coalescent stays infinite if $\int_{[0,1]}x^{-1}\Lambda(\d{x})<\infty$.